openpnp/openpnp/Motion-Controller-Firmwares.md

 Then you must remove the `extruder` parts and instead use the `delta`, `epsilon` and `zeta` definitions as described in the [Smoothieware 6axis page](https://smoothieware.org/6axis).

-If you skip this, you will get a complaint by [[Issues and Solutions]] saying "The driver does not report axes in the expected X Y Z A B C order".
+If you skip this, you will get a complaint by [[Issues and Solutions]] saying "The driver does not report axes in the expected X Y Z A B C order", or "Avoid axis letter E, if possible.
+Use proper rotation axes instead.":

 ![driver reported](https://user-images.githubusercontent.com/9963310/109156343-02633d00-7771-11eb-8f22-73a0af0ef0a7.png)